Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.5.4 =
+* Fix: Avoid a fatal error if the hidden columns setting is in an unexpected format on the form and entry list pages.
+This may happen because of invalid option data being set or a conflict with another plugin or custom code.
+* Fix: Long field names on the reports tab would force the table to horizontally scroll.
+A long field name will now break into multiple lines instead.
+* Fix: The frm_form_object filter wouldn't get applied to a cached form result.
+* Updated message styling on admin pages.

 = 5.5.3 =
 * New: HTML emails using wpautop will now also convert line breaks into <br /> tags.
 * New: Improved support for importing large XML files.
 Previously a file over 200MB would trigger a "parser error : internal error: Huge input lookup" error.